v-bible/protobuf/CONTRIBUTING.md

 - Format code **consistently**.
 - Write **self-explanatory** and **well-structured** code.

+### Adding New Service

+When you add a new service, ensure that it:

+- Imports are updated in `pkg/ts/index.ts`.
+- Update service `URLS` environment in `docker-compose.yaml`.
+- Run Makefile `make gen-proto` to generate the service code.

 ## 💬 Need Help?

 If you have any questions or need guidance, feel free to: